fhirbase/fhirbase-plv8/INTRO.md

 [PostgreSQL Table Inheritance](http://www.postgresql.org/docs/9.4/static/ddl-inherit.html)
 feature.
 So when you `SELECT ...
 FROM resource`, PostgreSQL executes your query on every inherited table and then union results.
-Such approach might be very inefficient, especially on complex queries, and that's why it's important to use `WHERE resource_type = '...'` predicate.
+Such approach might be inefficient, especially on complex queries, and that's why it's important to use `WHERE resource_type = '...'` predicate.
 When you specify `resource_type`, PostgreSQL knows exactly which inherited table to touch.
-Alternatively, you can select directly from resource type's table:
+Alternatively, you can select directly from inherited table:

 ```sql
 SELECT content FROM patient